 - Genesis Supreme RV, based in Perris, is no longer only an RV manufacturer.
 They are continually coming up with new ideas.
 Now, their attractive product range includes a way to make homeownership in California more accessible.
 The new range of dwellings, built on a trailer chassis, can be moved by a conventional truck and put up in four hours.
-Current prototypes have 1-3 bedrooms, a beautiful kitchen, and many other amenities seen in a typically constructed home, like a fireplace.
+Current prototypes have 1-3 bedrooms, a beautiful kitchen, and many other amenities, like a fireplace, seen in a typically constructed home.

 - Dream Catcher is a fantastic piece of software that aids in discovering one’s true calling and inspires purpose-driven education.

-- Edge Sound Research is at the forefront of audio technology, and it’s on track to deliver the industry’s most significant advancement.
+- Edge Sound Research is at the forefront of audio technology and is on track to deliver the industry’s most significant advancement.
 The local firm employs immersive audio to immerse customers in a more immersive watching experience.

 - Both Tesla and Apple began with a simple concept… an idea.
-CBU is assisting graduates in taking innovation outside of the classroom and into the real world to develop a purpose-driven business.
+CBU assists graduates in taking innovation outside the classroom and into the real world to develop a purpose-driven business.

 Murrieta Innovation Center Gets $2.4M

 Murrieta Gets $2.4M to Uplift its Innovation Center and Support Life Sciences Startups and Entrepreneurs: The Economic Development Administration (EDA) has awarded the City of Murrieta, California, a $2.4 million grant to renovate the Murrieta Innovation Center and to create a life science business incubator.